Circus de Monaco: 35 Years and Still Going Strong

 Princess Stephanie is always involved in the entire festival, from start to finish, smiling through each occasion, and even feeding gargantuan carrots to the elephants!
 Her daughter Pauline Ducruet has developed a love of the circus to rival her own.
 Pauline is something like a circus veteran and a former pupil of her mother’s ex, the elephant trainer Franco Knie.
 The mother and daughter joined Prince Albert on Friday and Saturday evenings for the opening acts in the Big Tent.
 The VIPs all displayed the 2011 circus scarves, which are bright blue for the first time in the history of the circus.
 Others who attended Saturday’s occasion were as follows: The Grimaldis’ favorite journalist, Stephane Bern; Pierre Casiraghi and his girlfriend, Beatrice Borromeo; and HRH Princess Alexandra of Hannover.Filed under Monaco Royals

-Tagged Albert II of Monaco, Animals, Circus, Patronage, Pierre Casiraghi, Princess Alexandra of Hanover, Princess Stéphanie.
+Tagged Albert II of Monaco, Animals, Circus, Patronage, Pierre Casiraghi, Princess Alexandra of Hanover, Princess Stéphanie of Monaco.